 What I've Seen Firsthand

-Beyond my own medical scare, I've watched pilots navigate industry shocks that no generic financial plan accounts for — 9/11, the 2008 collapse, COVID-19's devastation of air travel.
-Each one exposed the same vulnerability: pilots with high incomes and no margin, following advice that assumed the income would always be there.
+Beyond my own medical scare, I've watched pilots navigate industry shocks that no generic financial plan accounts for — 9/11, the 2008 financial collapse, COVID-19.
+Each event tested the same thing: whether the household around the portfolio was built to absorb the unexpected.
+The pilots who came through intact had margin, structure, and a plan that didn't depend on the income always being there.
+The FOM framework was built around what those pilots did differently.

 How I Work